Men’s hormone support Australia

 What does men’s hormone support usually involve?

-Men’s hormone support usually starts with a review of symptoms, health history, food patterns, sleep, stress, training load, alcohol intake, supplements, medications and any existing bloodwork.
-From there, we help you decide whether a nutrition consultation, bloodwork review or functional testing pathway is the most useful next step.
+Men’s hormone support usually starts with an initial consultation review of symptoms, health history, food patterns, sleep, stress, training load, alcohol intake, supplements, medications and any existing bloodwork.
+From there, we help you decide whether functional testing may help fill gaps in knowledge such as genetics or hormone saliva testing, or whether we can begin your support plan straight away.

 Can nutrition support low testosterone?